KlenM/Manuscript-PhD-thesis/content/6_application.md

 The strength of these correlations increases with the squeezing parameter $\xi$.
 In the limit of infinite squeezing, the TMSV approaches the idealized EPR state discussed in the original paradox^[@10.1088/0256-307X/21/10/003] ^[@10.1103/PhysRevLett.68.3663].

-Two mode squeezed vacuum states can be generated using non degenerate optical parametric oscillators or by interfering two single mode squeezed states on a balanced beam splitter.
+Two mode squeezed vacuum states can be generated using nondegenerate optical parametric oscillators or by interfering two single mode squeezed states on a balanced beam splitter.
 In the photon number basis, the TMSV state can be written as
 $$
 \ket{\xi}=\cosh^{-1}\xi\sum_{n=0}^{\infty}(-\tanh \xi)^n\ket{n,n}